bbauska/LFS170x/readme.md

 ### The Growth of the Internet
 The Internet can be grouped into three distinct segments characterized by the way people interact with this new technology.
    * Web 1.0 - Internet of Connection
    * Web 2.0 - Internet of Information
-  * Web 3.0 - Internet of Value
+   * Web 3.0 - Internet of Value<b/>
 Let’s discuss them in more detail.

 ### Web 1.0 - Internet of Connection
 Characteristics of Web 1.0:
    * Development of a host of web-based applications, which fostered in online services, such as email.
    * Content from administrator.
    * Managed by a central authority.
    * Read-only, information was “pushed” to users.
    * Email was the first widely adopted application on the Internet.

 <!------------------------------------------------------------------------------------------------------------------------->
 <!------------------------------------------------------ Email logo ------------------------------------------------------->